Back to Blog

 The End of the App?
 How Big Tech is Turning AI into the Operating System

-AI and Sons Team
+Ai and Sons Team

 April 17, 2026